SoftUni-Internal/interactive-content/EN/01-Components/01-Components.md

 The `@Component` decorator identifies the class immediately below it as a component class and specifies its metadata.

-In the example code below, you can see that **AppComponent** is just a class, with no special Angular notation or syntax at all.
+In the example code below, we can see that **AppComponent** is just a class, with no special Angular notation or syntax at all.

 It is not a component until we use the `@Component` decorator to mark it as such.